 I love how WW friendly these taco zucchini boats are and how filling.

-If you make the zucchini boats exactly as I have them listed each one is 2 Freestyle SmartPoints.
-It is very EASY to make these a ZERO point dinner by removing the mozzarella cheese.
+If you make the zucchini boats exactly as I have them listed each one is 2 points for the blue and purple myWW plans.
+The green myWW Plan is 7 points.
+It is very EASY to make this a ZERO point dinner by removing the mozzarella cheese.

 The cheese is the only thing in this recipe that has points. 🙂 It is your choice of course.
 I like the added cheese and it is only 2 points.
 They are great without the cheese too.